PolyesterMC/Linen/README.md

-# Yarn
+#Linen

-Yarn is a set of open, unencumbered Minecraft mappings, free for everyone to use under the Creative Commons Zero license.
-The intention is to let everyone mod Minecraft freely and openly, while also being able to innovate and process the mappings as they see fit.
+A set of free and open mappings for Alpha versions of Minecraft.

-To see the current version being targeted, check the branch name!
+(So basically Yarn but for Alpha)

 ## Usage
-To use yarn-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
+To use linen-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
 See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.

 To obtain a deobfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.